Connecticut fishing license: Cost, Who Needs one & How To Buy

 • Trout and Salmon Stamp: an optional product to add to your fishing license.
 It is required for all anglers over the age of 16 who:

 1.)
-Keep (harvest) trout or salmon, and/or
+Keep (harvest) trout or salmon and/or

 2.)
-Fish in waters under one of these four designations; Trout Management Area, Wild Trout Management Area, Trout Park, or Atlantic Salmon Management Area.
+Fish in waters under one of these four designations: Trout Management Area, Wild Trout Management Area, Trout Park, or Atlantic Salmon Management Area.
 Learn more about the Trout and Salmon Stamp.

-Cost: How Much is a Fishing License in Connecticut?
+Cost: How Much Is a Fishing License in Connecticut?

 Resident Fishing Licenses

-Just for clarity, a Connecticut resident is an individual that is domiciled in Connecticut for the entire tax year.
+Just for clarity, a Connecticut resident is an individual who is domiciled in Connecticut for the entire tax year.
 If you maintained a permanent place of abode in Connecticut and spent more than 183 days in the state, you are also considered to be a resident.

-There’s a 50% discount for 16 and 17-year old residents for all types of licenses and the Trout and Salmon Stamp.
+There’s a 50% discount for 16 and 17-year-old residents for all types of licenses and the Trout and Salmon Stamp.
 Here’s the table below that shows all the available options for Connecticut residents.

 Fishing License Type (Resident)Cost